GoogleCloudPlatform/python-runtime/README.md

 You can then modify the `Dockerfile` and `.dockerignore` as needed for you application.

-## Container Engine & other Docker hosts.
+## Kubernetes Engine & other Docker hosts.

 For other docker hosts, you'll need to create a `Dockerfile` based on this image that copies your application code, installs dependencies, and declares an